airdeploy/airdeploy-docs/docs/api-reference/ts.md

 ## Flagger
 ### Flagger.init(options): Promise<FlaggerInstance>

-`init` gets `FlaggerConfiguration`, establish SSE connections and starts an ingester
+`init` gets `FlaggerConfiguration`, establishes and maintains SSE connections and starts Ingester

-> `init` must be called only once, at the start of your application.
-Your program should wait for the promise to resolve so flag functions works properly
+> Note: `init` must be called only once, at the start of your application.
+>Your program __must__ wait for the promise to resolve before using any `Flagger` method

 ```javascript
 import Flagger from 'flagger'